The Climate Crisis Through the Eye of the Needle: Ecology, Economics, and Religion

 5 July 2022, 10:00-12:00 CET | Rosa Luxemburg Foundation Berlin and Zoom

-Counterpoint and the Rosa Luxemburg Foundation Berlin are co-organizing a conversation about the deep structural links between ecology, economics, and religion.
-Join us in person or via Zoom on 5 July!
+Counterpoint and the Rosa Luxemburg Foundation Berlin co-organized a conversation about the deep structural links between ecology, economics, and religion.
+The event took place in person and via Zoom on 5 July 2022.
+Recording is available (see below).

 Prof. Dr. Marcia Pally teaches multilingual multicultural studies at New York University and held the Mercator Guest Professorship in theology at Humboldt University-Berlin, where she remains a regular Guest Professor.
 Her latest books are White Evangelical and Right-wing Populism: How Did We Get Here?, From This Broken Hill I Sing to You: God, Sex, and Politics in the Work of Leonard Cohen, and Commonwealth and Covenant: Economics, Politics,and Theologies of Relationality.